mcjazzyfunky/js-surface/README.md

 // import from 'js-surface/react' if you want to use React
 // under the hood (otherwise a completely wrapped verision of
 // Dyo will be used)
-import { createElement, component, mount } from 'js-surface'
+import { h, component, mount } from 'js-surface'

 const HelloWorld = component({
   displayName: 'HelloWorld',